2024: lost trails and hikers in historic wilderness

 Visit statistics all trips combined: 14 days, 136 miles (hiking at 1.6 miles per hour in 2024), and 525 feet per mile average elevation change.

-Go to map below for more information on trailheads, daily routes, mileages, elevation changes, photos, and fire map (9 fires between 1994 & 2021).
+Go to map below for more information on trailheads, daily routes, mileages, elevation changes, photos, and fire map (9 fires between 1994 and 2021).
 (Click on white box in upper-right corner to expand map and show legend with NAVIGATION INSTRUCTIONS.)

 show more